jlyu55/jlyu55.github.io/content/authors/admin/_index.md

 ---

 ## Bio
-I am currently a Ph.D. student at the Department of Statistics, University of Wisconsin–Madison.
-I received my M.S. in Statistics from University of Chicago in 2022, and B.Eng. in Industrial Engineering from Tsinghua University in 2020.
+I am currently a Ph.D. student in the Department of Statistics, University of Wisconsin–Madison.
+I am fortunate to be advised by Professor [Yiqiao Zhong](https://pages.stat.wisc.edu/~zhong35/).

+Prior to Ph.D., I received my M.S. in Statistics from University of Chicago in 2022, and B.Eng. in Industrial Engineering from Tsinghua University in 2020.